pl247/imm/README.md

 1. Go into Intersight and generate an API key `Gear>Settings>API Keys>Generate API Key` (type version 2)

-2. Edit variables.tf file and change the `api_key` to that which you just generated in step 1
+2. Edit variables.tf file and change the `api_key` default value to the API key ID which you just generated in step 1

 3. Create a file called `SecretKey.txt` and put the secret key generated from Intersight inside it

-4. Make changes to the `main.tf` as appropriate to reflect your
+4. Make changes to the `main.tf` as appropriate to reflect your desired environment

 ### Run the code using Terraform